Gaggiuino

 To outline essential features, I created a straightforward flowchart illustrating the primary actions for the user.

-Once the flow was completed, I started creating low-fidelity wireframes for the main flows.
+Once the flow was completed, I started creating sketches to conceptualize how things could be organized and manifested.

 13 high-fidelity designs were created